Life changing tech for cancer patients, doctors and medical industry

 Cancer Information & Research

-Afri-Onc is a start-up specialized in strengthening cancer information and research, including cancer registration.
+Afri-Onc is specialized in strengthening cancer information and research, including cancer registration.

 Where?